View Stonehenge in a larger map

 Strangely, our Gorge loop ended in the same way it began: we ignored the opinions of informed people and had a lot of fun as a result.
 The road construction that our friends at Beacon Rock had described as one reason to abandon the ride and the closed road that had nearly ruined our trip at the outset turned out to have provided two of the best moments we had on our journey.

 Sometimes it’s smart to follow the advice of informed people.
 On the other hand, it is possible for a person to be informed and confused at the same time and also possible that even an informed, comprehending person might know less about the matter at hand than you do.
 It’s hard to figure.
 Critical listening is important here and I have been experimenting with ways to sharpen that skill.
 Every now and then I stop and ask directions from strangers when I know precisely where I’m going, as sort of a practice for when I really need to.
 I decided that the best policy is: ’Always ask.
 Never believe.’

 We finished the trip by crossing the I-205 bridge from Vancouver to Portland and riding the familiar streets and bike paths of Rose City.

-I loved this trip and I recommend it highly to anyone who listens to well-informed people.
-May you have good weather and lots of road construction.
+I loved this ride and I recommend it highly to anyone who doesn’t listen to well-informed people.
+May you have the blessings of good weather and lots of road construction.